 - Lotions and creams

-Scent Awareness Links
+Scent Awareness Links/Resources

 The following websites offer more information on chemical sensitivities and scent-free initiatives.
 They are meant to give you an idea about the current information and discourse available on these topics.
 What is expressed in these pages does not necessarily reflect the University's views.